Key Takeaways

 For a D.C. business, the quality of an insurer's service shows up long before a claim is filed.
 It shows up when a Georgetown retail shop needs a certificate of insurance before a weekend pop-up event, when a Brookland-based nonprofit needs to adjust its coverage after adding a new program, or when a construction subcontractor near the Capitol needs documentation to satisfy a federal contract requirement, often on short notice.

-These scenarios tell you a provides responsive service to D.C. businesses:
+These scenarios show what responsive service looks like for D.C. businesses:

 • A self-service COI portal that generates certificates on demand, without waiting on a representative: critical for contractors and vendors who face same-day documentation requests